keeks-mtl/go-tennis/README.md

 ### Delete Coach

-- The delete coach functionality allows the superuser to delete a coach from the database permanently.
+- The delete coach functionality allows a superuser to delete a coach from the database permanently.
-- Once the superuser clicks the delete link next to the coach's name on either the coach page or coaches page, a confirmation modal pops up.
+- Once the staff member clicks the delete link next to the coach's name on either the coach page or coaches page, a confirmation modal pops up.
 - The delete confirmation modal has the following:
     - Title: Delete Coach
     - Confirmation question